dib-lab/2022-paper-branchwater-software/manuscript.md

 and comprehensive recovery of relevant datasets.
-Assembly techniques are designed to produce consensus reference sequences useful for consistent comparisons across genotypes, often collapsing sequence variation in the process (XXX 2007, awad paper).
+Assembly techniques are designed to produce consensus reference sequences useful for consistent comparisons across genotypes, often collapsing sequence variation in the process [@doi:10.1038/nmeth1043;@doi:10.1101/155358].
 In addition, reassembly and reanalysis of existing data using different parameters or newer methods often yields different results.
 Content-based search of unassembled metagenomes can bypass these issues and facilitate consistent downstream analysis across data sets that may have been initially generated to answer a range of disparate biological questions, and been first analyzed over a range of years and with myriad techniques.

 A number of approaches have been developed to enable content-based search of single-organism genomic and RNAseq data.
 Methods that